tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find some Client based on keyword or text.
-2. AddressBook displays the client's whose name matches the keyword or text.
+2. FitEgo displays the client's whose name matches the keyword or text.

     Use case ends.

 **Extensions**

 * 2a.
 The search result is empty.
     2a1.
-AddressBook displays no clients found.
+FitEgo displays no clients found.

   Use case ends.